slo1958/sl-xj-lib-data/README.md

 # sl-xj-lib-data
 Data handling classes

-The library is a in-memory column store, designed for convenience, not speed.
+The library is a in-memory column store, designed for convenience, not speed, inspired by the Pandas library available in Python.
+The data are stored in columns, so a table is an array of columns and a column is an array of values.
+The table object is responsible for maintaining a consistent number of elements across columns.
+Finally, a damapool is a set of tables and a data pool can be loaded or saved (persisted) with a single call.

 The typical use cases are:

 - caching UI data before committing to a database
 - caching query results, which are then sliced and diced locally